-summer 1972 – School’s out.
+Summer of 1972 – School’s Out.

-I wasn’t even sure what I was watching, he was strange but cool at the same time, the rest of the band were pretty weird as well, apart from the guitarist who looked reasonably normal, (in a ‘glam-rock normal’ sort of way), but there was no mistaking the quality of the music, it was incredible, and I rushed out to buy the single from Woolies the next day.
+First there was Bowie with “Starman”, I wasn’t even sure what I was watching, he was weird but cool at the same time, however, there was no mistaking the quality of the music, it was incredible, and I rushed out to buy the single from Woolies the next day.

-During his performance I remember a girl in a pink smock innocently dancing on stage beside him and thinking ‘you need to be careful hen; he could have your eye out with that sword’.
+During his performance I remember a girl in a pink smock innocently dancing on stage beside him and thinking ‘you need to be careful love; he could have your eye out with that sword’.

 Once again Woolies duly received my hard-earned paper-round money.

-So, the hits kept on coming and the following week another band I’d never heard of dropped into my orbit.
-They were called Mott the Hoople and they rocked up with the anthemic All The Young Dudes, another jaw dropper, which we discovered came from the pen of Bowie.
+The hits kept coming and the following week another band I’d never heard of dropped into my orbit.
+They were called Mott the Hoople and they rocked up with the anthemic “All The Young Dudes”, another jaw dropper, which we discovered came from the pen of Bowie.

 Woolies, here I come!

-It would be fair to say that the majority of the assembled audience were female and were there in anticipation that their current crushes – David Cassidy or Donny Osmond would be making an appearance on screen.
+It would be fair to say that the majority of the assembled audience were female and were there in anticipation that their current crushes – David Cassidy or Donny Osmond would be making an appearance on screen, but unfortunately for them there would be no Donny or David that week.
+However, they weren’t disappointed as Rod Stewart premiered “You Wear it Well” with The Faces in tow.

 I found a record shop in Ayr the next day.

-The rest of the band looked like extras from Star Trek, but like Bowie and Mott, they jumped out of the screen demanding your attention and the music was captivating.
-As soon as I got home, I was heading to Woolies for sure.
+The rest of the band looked like extras from Star Trek, but just like Bowie, Cooper and Mott, they jumped out of the screen demanding your attention and the music was captivating.

 There were so many highlights on that holiday, I even went to my first gig, to see a band called Chicory Tip.
-Although we only knew one of their songs, their number one hit Son of my Father.
+Although we only knew one of their songs, their number one hit “Son of my Father“.

-Little did we know at the time that this one hit wonder would be a precursor to Donna Summer’s I feel Love and all her 70’s disco hits, as it was written and produced by the legendary Giorgio Moroder.
+Little did we know at the time that this one hit wonder would be a precursor to Donna Summer’s “I feel Love” and all her 70’s disco hits, as it was written and produced by the legendary Giorgio Moroder.
 On reflection the little moog synthesiser hook is a giveaway.

 Our days at Ayr Racecourse raced by and sadly the adventure came to a close, but the memories of that holiday didn’t end there.

-My pal’s family dropped me off at my house on our return and I rang the doorbell to be met by a perfect stranger, we both stood there looking at each other for a minute, him wondering who the hell I was, me thinking the same, but with a look of panic etched on my face.
+My pal’s family dropped me off at my house on our return and I rang the doorbell to be met by a complete stranger, we both stood there looking at each other for a minute, him wondering who the hell I was, me thinking the same, but with a look of panic etched on my face.

 The man broke the deadlock by very reasonably asking what it was I wanted and looked confused when I blurted out, “where’s my Mum”?